 Irenaeus wrote near the end of the second century.
 In his fifth treatise against Gnosticism (all of which were titled Against Heresies), he stated: “We will not, however, incur the risk of pronouncing positively as to the name of the Antichrist; for if it were necessary that his name should be distinctly revealed in this present time, it would have been announced by him who beheld the apocalyptic vision.
 For that was seen no very long time since, but almost in our own day, towards the end of Domitian’s reign.”

-To suggest Irenaeus was discussing one of the headiest questions in Revelation while at the same time noting that it was then fresh from the scribes and was a newly penned-and-published document, ought to be better scrutinized.
-Irenaeus seems instead to be commenting that if John had desired to relieve the searchers of the mystery of deciphering the number of the beast, he could have done so easily, as he was yet alive when Irenaeus had penned this note; and to his, that is Irenaeus’ knowledge, the Revelation of John had already been published widely by the last part of the first century.
+To suggest Irenaeus was discussing one of the headiest questions in Revelation while at the same time noting that it was then fresh from the scribes as a newly penned-and-published document, ought to be better thought through.
+He seems instead to be commenting that if John had desired to relieve the searchers of the mystery of deciphering the number of the Beast, he could have easily done so as he was yet alive when he (Irenaeus) penned this note.
+That to his knowledge, the Revelation of John had already been published widely by the last part of the first century.
 Why would anyone suggest otherwise?
 Can we state categorically that Irenaeus had a limited knowledge of the events and that we have a clearer one?
 Irenaeus listed one other mention of John being alive during the reign of Domitian: hence the association of the dates.
 Most historians prefer this source and the record of Irenaeus.
 With these things noted, in my view, the reference does not appear to have added anything, either pro or con, to identifying the time of the writing.
 (Irenaeus Ante-Nicene 392)

 Clement relates that the Apostle John lived beyond 96 AD.
-Supposing modestly that John was between twenty and thirty years of age when the Lord began his ministry around 29 AD, this would have made him at minimum a well-seasoned octogenarian or perhaps a centenarian by the end of that century.
-Yet Clement has him pursuing “bandits” on horseback beyond the death of Domitian (96) – a daunting task for a young man much less of one nearing or beyond ninety years of age.
+Supposing modestly that John was between twenty and thirty years of age when the Lord began his ministry around 29 to 31 AD this would have made him at minimum a well-seasoned octogenarian or perhaps a centenarian by the end of that century.
+Yet Clement has John pursuing “bandits” on horseback beyond the death of Domitian (96) – a daunting task for a young man, much less of one nearing or beyond ninety years of age.
 (Read the simple math problem in the previous paragraph again, if necessary.)

 “Since, moreover, you are close upon Italy, you have Rome, from which there comes even into our own hands the very authority (of apostles themselves).
 How happy is the church, on which apostles poured forth all their doctrine along with their blood!
 Where Peter endures a passion like the Lord’s!
 Where Paul wins his crown in a death like John’s!
 Where the Apostle John was first plunged, unhurt, into boiling oil, and thence remitted to his island exile.”
 (Ante-Nicene Fathers, Volume 3 Latin Christianity.
 Tertullian.
 260.)

-Which of these records would you choose: Irenaeus’ – Clement’s – Tertullian’s – some mix?
-Perhaps none of these?
-Certainly, the report of Tertullian is no more incredible than Clement’s.
-I suggest that Tertullian’s report is given less weight because modern theorists prefer Irenaeus’ as it better fits their postulations.
-I also suspect this indicates the theories drive the sources rather than the sources driving the theories, as is sometimes the case.
-Tertullian also stated that Domitian’s persecution of Christians had been milder than Nero’s, which other historians also stated, presenting another problem for late date theories.
-Tertullian stated: “Domitian too, a man of Nero’s type in cruelty, tried his hand at persecution; but as he had something of the human in him, he soon put an end to what he had begun, even restoring again those whom he had banished.”( Ibid. pg.
+Which of these records might you choose: Irenaeus’ – Clement’s – Tertullian’s – some mix of these?
+Perhaps none of them?
+Certainly, the report of Tertullian is no more or less incredible than Clement’s.
+I suggest that Tertullian’s report is given less weight because modern theorists simply prefer Irenaeus’ (and Clement’s) as it better fits pre-determined theorems.
+I also suspect this is another indication the theories drive the sources rather than the sources driving the theories, as is (dare we say it?), sometimes the case.
+Tertullian also wrote that Domitian’s persecution of Christians had been milder than Nero’s, which other historians also stated, presenting another problem for late date theorists.
+He penned: “Domitian too, a man of Nero’s type in cruelty, tried his hand at persecution; but as he had something of the human in him, he soon put an end to what he had begun, even restoring again those whom he had banished.”( Ibid. pg.
 22).
-Note that the persons were stated to have been “banished” — not saw into pieces, crucified upside down, set afire in the circus, boiled in oil, beheaded, thrown to the lions in the Coliseum or burned on a pyre.
-I suggest that you cannot “restore” the dead.
+Note the persecuted persons were stated to have been banished — not sawn into pieces, crucified upside down, set afire in the circus, boiled in oil, beheaded, thrown to the lions or burned alive on a pyre.
+I suggest that you cannot restore the dead.
 What sayest thou?